Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 1. Choose the server location from the available data centres

-3. Select Ubuntu 18.04 for the operating system
+3. Select Ubuntu 24.04 or a similar Debian-based operating system

 4. Add any SSH keys you want to use